-Transsexual people are those whose individual self-perception of their own gender is not typically associated with their assigned sex.
-Some transsexual people pursue means (e.g., hormone replacement, plastic surgery, or "The Operation") to make their bodies match their self-identified gender, but others do not.
-Transsexual people are not a new group; there are documented examples going back at least as far as the Roman Empire.
-Transsexual characters can be a source of interesting Conflict in a story, and may have a lot of parallels to a coming out story for a homosexual or bisexual person, but with a lot more visual representation of change. note With respects to the Rule of Cautious Editing Judgement, see The Other Wiki for more details on transsexual people.
+Transsexual people are those who identify with a gender that is not typically associated with their assigned sex.
+Some transsexual people pursue medical means (e.g. hormone replacement, surgery, etc.) to help mitigate gender dysphoria, but others don't or can't change the shape of their bodies very much.
+Transsexual people are not a new group, with a presence documented as far back as the Roman Empire.
+They can be a source of interesting Conflict in a story, with coming out stories that have the possibility for more visual representation of change.
+See the Useful Notes on Transgender people for a more Real Life oriented description of transsexual people.

 Now for some definitions:

 Homosexuality is a completely separate issue.
 Transsexuality is not gayness turnedUp to Eleven, as convenient as that would be.
 A strictly gay man would generally not be attracted to an MtF transsexual, for example.
-The "T" is in "LGBT" because transphobia and homophobia have similar motives - both defy the main idea of what a man or a woman "is" or "should be" - but they are separate, distinct groups, although there is a fair contingent within the trans community that places rigid ideas roles on how genders should be to establish how to self-assess and transition, with one odd, surprisingly common example being that F-to-M people should abandon personal hygiene, including handwashing.
+The "T" is in "LGBT" because transphobia and homophobia have similar motives - both defy the main idea of what a man or a woman "is" or "should be" - but they are distinct groups.
 It's also a myth that all trans people are heterosexual (attracted to the gender opposite to their identity).
 Trans people run the full gamut of sexual orientation, just like anyone else.

 "Transgender" is generally used as an umbrella term for people whose identified gender does not match the gender they were assigned at birth.
 Within the trans community there is actually debate about "transsexual" v. "transgender" (with the core of the debate centered around physically "transitioning" from one sex to another, via surgery and hormone therapy).
-As can be seen just in the identifications on this page, transsexuals, transgenders, and transvestites are frequently confused.
+As can be seen just in the identifications on this page, transsexuals, transgenders, and transvestites are frequently conflated.